wp-plugins/wp-social-buttons/readme.txt

 == Description ==

-"wp-social-buttons" is the very simple plugin for add to floating social buttons sidebar on your site.
+"wp-social-buttons" is the very simple plugin for add to social buttons on your site(floating sidebar).

 Using this plugin you can easly share your website with your firends on Facebook,Twitter,Linkedin,Pinterest,Google+.

 There are not added any external JS files in this plugin so it's does not effect on your site speed as well.

 = Features =
-* Sidebar Floating
+* Floating Sidebar
+* Options to show/hide the specific social buttons
+* Options for define the postion(Left/Right) of floating sidebar

 == Installation ==